 - 2 teaspoons Hot Sauce (Add more or less depending on heat preference)

-In a pitcher add in all of your ingredients and stirring until combined.
+In a pitcher add in all of your ingredients and stirring until well combined.

-Taking a pint glass run a lemon around the rim of it.
-Then tip the rim of the glass onto a plate of crab seasoning to coat the entire rim.
+Taking a pint glass dip the lip in water.
+Then tip the rim of the glass onto a plate of extra crab seasoning to coat the entire rim.

 Fill the pint glass to the top with ice and pour your Bunny Mary over the ice.